Part 1 of this blog can be found here. This part covers our ascent of Mount Tochal, part of our acclimatisation for Damavand.

 A few last minute kit adjustments and we were off at just after 11am but not before Mehti had insisted on taking some video of us by the statue.

 The trail follows a gorge with an attendant stream, switching sides from time to time.
-The way is lined with restaurants and kiosks selling drinks and the usual tourist stuff.
+Restaurants and kiosks selling drinks and the usual tourist stuff lined the way.
 It reminded me of the path up to the cave temples on Elephanta Island in Mumbai harbour.
 To counter the heat some of the restaurants have seats in the stream bed.

 At first the trail is narrow but motorable.
 It is then narrow and cobbled.
 As the eateries thin out the trail becomes a dirt trail.
 And the numbers of people also thin out.
 It was warm and became even more so as we left the shelter of the trees.
 After an hour we found some shade to stop in and I had a drink and a snack.